Prebiotics for Dogs

 Your dog’s gastrointestinal tract has a rich community of microbiota consisting of bacteria, fungi, archaea, viruses, and protozoa.1,2

 The bacteria involved in this system can be beneficial (probiotics) or harmful (pathobiotics).
-A healthy canine gut is characterized by a higher number of probiotics than pathobiotics.2 One way to help give the probiotics in your dog’s gastrointestinal system a leg up is to ensure your dog is getting plenty of prebiotics, the “food” that probiotics eat.
+More probiotics than pathobiotics characterize a healthy canine gut.2 One way to help give the probiotics in your dog’s gastrointestinal system a leg up is to ensure your dog is getting plenty of prebiotics, the “food” that probiotics eat.

-Prebiotics are chemical compounds that cannot be digested by your dog.
-Instead, they travel to the large intestine and promote the growth of probiotics and their metabolites.
-These metabolites extend beyond the gut and intestine and into the immune system.3,4
+Prebiotics are chemical compounds (found in foods!) that your dog cannot digest.
+Instead, they travel to the large intestine and promote probiotics’ growth and metabolites.
+Probiotics typically stay in your dog’s gut, while their metabolites extend beyond the gut and intestine and into the immune system.3,4

-Once in the gastrointestinal tract, prebiotics undergo fermentation, causing a decrease in the pH of the colon, which promotes the growth of probiotics and increases antimicrobial impacts on pathobiotics.3
+Once in the gastrointestinal tract, prebiotics ferment, causing a decrease in the pH of the colon, which promotes the growth of probiotics and helps to lower the number of pathobiotics.3

 Prebiotics in the Diet

-Prebiotics can be found naturally in high-fiber foods that are safe to give to your dog, such as mushrooms, fermented foods, dandelion root, pumpkin, and burdock root.
-You may see these listed as ingredients in commercial diets, or you may include them in a balanced homemade diet, or use them as toppers.
+Prebiotics are found naturally in high-fiber foods safe for your dog, such as mushrooms, fermented foods, dandelion root, pumpkin, and burdock root.
+You may see these listed as ingredients in commercial diets, include them in a balanced homemade diet, or use them as toppers.

-Many dogs can get the prebiotics they need from their diet.
-If your dog could use a little more prebiotic support, for example, after a round of antibiotics, using food to supplement their prebiotic needs might be helpful.
+Many dogs can get all the prebiotics they need from their diet.
+If your dog could use a little more prebiotic support, (for example, after a round of antibiotics), just using food to supplement their prebiotic needs might be helpful.

-Giving these small but mighty additions to the diet would also provide myriad other phytonutrients that have health benefits.
-There are many foods that provide prebiotics:
+These small but mighty additions to the diet would also provide myriad other phytonutrients that have health benefits.
+Many foods provide prebiotics:

-Using food as your source, rather than focusing on only one or a few species with one fiber source in a prebiotic supplement (see below), makes it less likely you will need your veterinarian’s help or supervision.
-Using foods also usually avoids constipation or diarrhea (again, see below).
+Using food as your source, rather than focusing on only one or a few prebiotic species with one fiber source in a prebiotic supplement (see below), makes it less likely to need your veterinarian’s help or supervision.
+Using foods also usually avoids constipation or diarrhea (also see below).

-However, foods may not be able to fully meet your dog’s needs, particularly if he cannot eat enough.
-If your veterinarian determines your dog needs more prebiotics than her diet is providing or has performed a microbiome analysis and has pinpointed a needed probiotic, a supplement can help deliver some high impact prebiotics.
+However, food may not be able to fully meet your dog’s needs, particularly if he cannot physically eat enough.
+If your veterinarian determines your dog needs more prebiotics than her diet provides, or has performed a microbiome analysis and pinpointed a needed probiotic, a supplement can help deliver some high-impact prebiotics.

-Evidence for Efficacy for Using a Prebiotic Supplement
+Evidence for Efficacy of Using a Prebiotic Supplement

-Prebiotic supplements certainly appear to positively affect immunity and immune system function.
+Prebiotic supplements certainly appear to affect immunity and immune system function positively.

-For example, a recent study evaluated the effects of prebiotics in different concentrations in healthy adult dogs and concluded that the prebiotic galactooligosaccharide at 1.0% concentration improved the overall immunity of the dogs studied.5
+For example, a recent study evaluated the effects of prebiotics in different concentrations in healthy adult dogs.
+It concluded that the prebiotic galactooligosaccharide at 1.0% concentration improved the overall immunity of the dogs studied.5

 While still not fully understood, research strongly suggests that your dog’s microbiota and their cancer are connected.
 In a study of 12 dogs with lymphoma and 21 without, the two groups had significantly different microbial communities.1 Bacterial families generally associated with gut health (Ruminococcaceae, Prevotellaceae, Erysipelotrichaceae) along with a bacterial family generally associated with modulating the immune system (Faecalbacterium) were lower in dogs with lymphoma than those without.

-In regard to helping treat cancer, prebiotics reduced the incidence of mammary tumors in rats6 and feeding fructooligosaccharides to 28 female Beagles with cancer reduced cancer cell growth and resulted in a smaller proliferation zone.7
+Regarding helping treat cancer, prebiotics reduced the incidence of mammary tumors in rats6, and feeding fructooligosaccharides to 28 female Beagles with cancer reduced cancer cell growth and resulted in a smaller proliferation zone.7

 Common Uses of Prebiotics for Dogs

-The use and efficacy of prebiotics remains understudied in dogs.
-However, the ability of probiotics to support the immune system, and the role of prebiotics in feeding them, makes a prebiotic supplement potentially applicable to all cancer types.
+The use and efficacy of prebiotics remain understudied in dogs.
+However, the ability of probiotics to support the immune system, and the role of prebiotics in feeding them, make a prebiotic supplement potentially applicable to all cancer types.

 More specifically, at least one study has demonstrated the efficacy of prebiotics as a treatment therapy for colon cancer in dogs.7